Media Database: The Ultimate Guide

 If so, make sure they aren’t handpicked by the vendor.
 Get the real story on a review site like G2 Crowd.

-There’s a lot to consider when it comes to media databases, but what most every PR professional already knows – and what we’ve been trying to tell you over the last 3,500 words or so – is that, bottom line, you need one.
+There’s a lot to consider when it comes to media databases, but what most every PR professional already knows—and what we’ve been trying to tell you over the last 4,000 words or so—is that, bottom line, you need one.

 We’re here to take away any angst that comes with choosing.
-We’re here to show you that the Agility media database is the only one you’ll ever need.
-With our phenomenal research and support teams – and, of course, our phenomenal database itself! – we’re here to make sure Agility does in fact become your best friend.
+With our phenomenal research and support teams—and, of course, our phenomenal database of over 850,000 unique contacts itself—we’re here to make sure the Solutions media database does in fact become your best friend.